Jewish deicide: Paul's First Letter to the Thessalonians

 Even before the Gospels appeared, the apostle Paul (or, more probably, one of his disciples) portrayed the Jews as Christ's killers ...
 But though the New Testament clearly looks to the Jews as responsible for the death of Jesus, Paul and the evangelists did not yet condemn all Jews, by the very fact of their Jewishness, as murderers of the son of God and his messiah.
 That condemnation, however, was soon to come.

+Some scholars believe these verses are a later interpolation not present in the original text.
+They note how this excerpt contradicts various other statements from Paul's letters, such as his belief that God's promise to the Jews still applies and they will ultimately be saved, as well as his repeated self-identification as a Jew (which are instead treated in this passage as a different group wholly apart from himself).
+Furthermore, mention of Jews already having experienced divine wrath is seemingly a reference to the destruction of the Second Temple: if true, this would mean that the excerpt was added no earlier than 70 AD, after Paul's death.

 2nd century

 The identification of the death of Jesus as the killing of God is first stated in "God is murdered" as early as AD 167, in a tract bearing the title Peri Pascha that may have been designed to bolster a minor Christian sect's presence in Sardis, where Jews had a thriving community with excellent relations with Greeks, and which is attributed to a Quartodeciman, Melito of Sardis, a statement is made that appears to have transformed the charge that Jews had killed their own Messiah into the charge that the Jews had killed God himself.